These homemade savory crêpes have a creamy cheddar, egg, and chive filling perfect for a hearty breakfast, fancy brunch, or dinner.

-Does the idea of making French crêpes at home scare you?
-Because if it does, this post is for you.
+And if you are at all intimidated by making French crêpes at home, fear not!
 If you can make a pancake, you can make a crêpe.
 Seriously.
-And, I'll share my technique for the creamiest, cheesiest scrambled egg filling around.
-Garnish with chives for an elegant yet easy (and completely delicious) meal!
+And, I'll share my easiest crêpe technique along with tips for the creamiest, cheesiest scrambled egg filling around.

 Jump to: